 Veterans and active military receive free admission every day.

-There is a discounted admission price of $5 for teachers, firefighters and police officers with a valid form of employment identification.
+There is a discounted admission price for teachers, firefighters and police officers with a valid form of employment identification.

 04 of 10